 This post may contain affiliate links.

 This delicious Mulled Cider recipe is the taste of autumn and winter in a mug.
-This spiced Cider is easily made in the slow cooker (crock pot).
+This spiced tipple is easily made in the slow cooker (crock pot).

 Overhead photo of two glass mugs of slow cooker mulled cider recipe on a white background, with slices of orange, cinnamon sticks, star anise and cloves.

-I can’t pretend cider is my favourite tipple, but on a hot day it’s refreshing, appley, goodness does go down a treat.
+I can’t pretend it’s my favourite tipple, but on a hot day it’s refreshing, appley goodness does go down a treat.
 However, it goes off the menu as soon as those summer days fade away.

 Overhead photo of two glass mugs of slow cooker mulled cider recipe on a white background, with slices of orange, cinnamon sticks, star anise and cloves.